ryanzhao2/COMP400/README.md

-# FAISS HNSW Optimization Agent
+# FAISS HNSW Tuning Agent

 Automated tuning of FAISS HNSW parameters using an agentic workflow.
 This system optimizes index configurations (`M`, `efConstruction`, `efSearch`) for specific recall and latency targets using iterative experimentation.